quixio/quix-streams/docs/windowing.md

     Calculate "min", "max" and "count" over a set of transactions.

     Reducer always receives two arguments:
-    - previously aggregated value
+    - previously aggregated value (the "aggregated" argument)
-    - current value
+    - current value (the "value" argument)
     It combines them into a new aggregated value and returns it.
     This aggregated value will be also returned as a result of the window.
     """